Connecting to Mantis

 ssh-copy-id <user>@transfer.cam.uchc.edu

 When prompted, enter your CAM password.
-Note that for security reasons, your cursor will remain stationary and will not see any characters appear as you type your password.
+Note that for security reasons, your cursor will remain stationary and you will not see any characters appear as you type your password.
+Note that passwords expire every 90 days and can be reset in the CAM Password Manager.

 type $env:USERPROFILE\.ssh\id_ed25519.pub | ssh <user>@transfer.cam.uchc.edu "mkdir -p .ssh && cat >> .ssh/authorized_keys"